mpaperno/MSFSTouchPortalPlugin/README.md

 Check out the [Pages, Buttons, & Graphics](https://github.com/mpaperno/MSFSTouchPortalPlugin/wiki/Pages-Buttons-and-Graphics) for examples to get started with, and see below for a full list of known pages.

+### Installation Guides

+A recent video tutorial about the whole setup process was published by _OverKill Simulations_ on YouTube: [Microsoft Flight Simulator | MSFS Touch Portal | YOU NEED THIS!](https://www.youtube.com/watch?v=S4Pms-7oHf0)

-A comprehensive installation and usage guide was published on the _Simvol_ Web site: [How to use Touch Portal [with MSFS]](https://www.simvol.org/en/articles/tutorials/use-touch-portal).
+An older installation and usage guide was published on the _Simvol_ Web site: [How to use Touch Portal [with MSFS]](https://www.simvol.org/en/articles/tutorials/use-touch-portal).

 ## Pages and Examples